Waiea - 1118 Ala Moana

 No analysis available

-I searched for 'short-term rental', 'vacation rental', 'STR permitted', 'NUC', 'TVU', and related terms and found no indications that short-term rentals are allowed.
-Absence of mention does not prove prohibition, but there is no evidence in the remarks that STRs are permitted.
+Searched remarks for 'short-term rental', 'STR', 'vacation rental', '30-day minimum', 'NUC/TVU' and related terms.
+The remarks emphasize concierge/resort amenities and guest suites but do not state that short-term rentals are permitted, so there is no evidence in the public remarks that STRs are allowed.

 No analysis available